-Dustin is adamant that a meal must be meaty.
+Dustin is adamant that a meal must be meaty (so he loves easy stuffed peppers made with ground beef).
 Meaning, the meal should contain meat or at least appear to contain meat.

 The children like to remind me on a regular basis that a meal should be visually-appealing, and should not contain any scary-looking (AKA: vibrant green or leafy) ingredients.
 Of course, they don’t actually use those words, but they certainly let me know by their actions.
 They also know about the one-bite dinner rule, but still test out its validity on a weekly basis.

 And I’m the veggie advocate.
 I’m always looking for ways to add more veggies to our dinner.
 Sometimes this means adding a few carrots to a traditional chili meal, sneaking a couple of beets in a smoothie (shhhh), adding cauliflower as a taco filling option, or making a simple salad to serve with dinner.

 I’m certainly not a short-order cook, but I also think there’s a place for making meals that everyone loves on a consistent basis.
 I want meal time to be enjoyable, real, and delicious for my entire family.